 - The northern tribes were displeased with the hereditary monarchy.
-(Saul was from the North.
-North angered by the de-emphasis on northern worship sites in favor of the Jerusalem temple
+(Saul was from the North.)
+The northern tribes were angered by the de-emphasis on northern worship sites in favor of the Jerusalem temple

-- Northern tribes, rebel and form the kingdom of Israel.
+- The northern tribes rebelled and formed the kingdom of Israel.

 Special Format – for the Kings of Israel